boltops-tools/ufo/docs/_docs/upgrading/upgrade4.4.md

 ## Reasoning

 CloudFormation names the resources it creates with the beginning portion of the stack name.
 When the stack name prepends the environment then resources like ELBs a little bit harder to identify since they might be named something like this `product-Elb-K0LFFQ9LK50W`.
-It makes it harder to distinguish quickly ELBs from different apps created by ufo.
+It makes it harder to distinguish ELBs from different apps created by ufo.

 {% include prev_next.md %}